Heat Exhaustion Symptoms

 Heat exhaustion - the result of water and salt loss - is your body's signal that it is overheating.

-It develops over hours or days - even in relatively cool conditions if you don't drink enough after vigorous exercise.
+Heat exhaustion develops over hours or days - even in relatively cool conditions if you don't drink enough water after vigorous exercise.

 If you ignore heat exhaustion symptoms, you are in danger of progressing into heat stroke - a serious and potentially fatal condition.